-SECTION 8.
+SECTION 7.
 G.S.
 136-133.5(d) reads as rewritten:

-- "(d) The Except for relocations authorized under G.S.
+"(d) The Except for relocations authorized under G.S.
 136-131.3, the Department shall not issue permits for new outdoor advertising signs at a sign location where existing trees, if they were to reach the average mature size for that species, would make the proposed sign faces, when erected, not completely visible from the viewing zone.
 "Existing trees" are those trees that at the time of the permit application are four inches or greater in diameter as measured six inches from the ground.
-"Viewing zone" means the area which is 500 feet as measured along the edge of the main travel way of the controlled route on each side of the proposed sign structure which will have a sign face." - SECTION 9.
-If any provision of this act or its application is held invalid, the invalidity does not affect other provisions or applications of this act that can be given effect without the invalid provisions or application, and, to this end, the provisions of this act are severable. - SECTION 10.
+"Viewing zone" means the area which is 500 feet as measured along the edge of the main travel way of the controlled route on each side of the proposed sign structure which will have a sign face."

+SECTION 8.
+If any provision of this act or its application is held invalid, the invalidity does not affect other provisions or applications of this act that can be given effect without the invalid provisions or application, and, to this end, the provisions of this act are severable.

+SECTION 9.
 This act is effective when it becomes law.
-Section 4 of this act applies to determinations of just compensation on or after the effective date.
-Section 5 of this act applies to outdoor advertising signs removed on or after January 1, 2014.
-Section 8 of this act applies to outdoor advertising signs relocated on or after the effective date.
+Section 4 of this act applies to outdoor advertising signs removed on or after January 1, 2017, and the one-year time period for construction under G.S.
+136-131.3(a)(3), as enacted by Section 4 of this act, shall commence on the effective date of this act.
+Section 7 of this act applies to outdoor advertising signs relocated on or after the effective date.